juuniDev/odin-recipes/README.md

 # odin-recipes

-Greetings
-This site is a basic recipe site.
-The site displays my knowledge of HTML to date.
-The site consists of a main index page with a few links to recipes.
-It is beautiful in a brutalist type of way.
+Greetings, the recipes site is a basic site exhibiting my knowledge of HTML to date.
+The site consists of a main page with a few links to recipes.

+COMPLETED ACTIONS
+- Create a new repo for the recipes project
+- Moved repo to my local machine
+- Setup this README
+- Created new directories
+- Created .html files from scratch with boilerplates
+- Utilize links to link from the hompage to selected recipes
+- Ensure links open in new tabs
+- Created ordered and unordered lists
+- Added favicons to each page's tab
+- Included descriptive alt text for accesibility and SEO
+- Committed multiple iterations to github

-Love juuni
+luv juuni